 - 1. Place transmission in neutral position and set parking brake.
 Turn the ignition to the "ON" position.
 Note: Coach engine must be off for leveling. - 2.
 If the vehicle is parked on soft ground, blocks may be placed under the jacks for added support. - 3.
-De-pressurize the suspension system by moving "SUSP DUMP" switch to "DUMP", (away from "UP"). - 4.
+De-pressurize the suspension system by moving "TAG DUMP" and "SUSP DUMP" switches to "DUMP", [away from "UP"].
+Dump tag axle first. - 4.
 Press the "I" button to enter the hydraulic operation mode.
 The "I" indicator light will glow steady. - 5.
 Press the "I" button a second time.
 The "I" indicator light will start to flash.
 The system automatically extends the jacks to level the vehicle and then extends any remaining jacks until they touch the ground.
 In the event the jacks are unable to level the vehicle, the "EXCESS SLOPE" indicator light will come "ON".
 One or more yellow level lights will be "ON" indicating that its jack is fully extended. - 6.
-After a short pause the system will automatically shut off. - 7.
+After a short pause, the system will automatically shut off. - 7.
 Turn the ignition switch to the "OFF" position.